 - Update ID and get licenses.
 Contact your new vet to update information on their microchip and get a new ID tag for their collar with your new address.
 Check with the city or local government to see if a license is required.

-Moving to Hawaii or Canada with Pets
+Moving Pets to Hawaii or Canada

 If you compare moving a pet within the 48 contiguous states to moving the same pet to Hawaii or Canada, there’s a bit more work involved.
 Be sure to check requirements for rabies vaccines, paperwork and more so you don't have any issues during the move.